If you’re looking to land your next big career move, you’re going to need an impressive resume.

 If you want to wow recruiters with your resume, then try including some of the following features.

-With most recruiters having to review hundreds of resumes every week, it’s essential that your resume is easy to navigate and read.
+With most recruiters having to review hundreds of resumes every week, your resume must be easy to navigate and read.

-If your page structure makes it difficult for recruiters to skim your resume and pick out they information, they need; then you will struggle to land job interviews.
+If your page structure makes it difficult for recruiters to skim your resume and pick out the information, they need; then you will struggle to land job interviews.

 Some good features to make your resume easy to read include:

-- Borders – Make the sections in your resume clear by cutting each one of with bold page borders
+- Borders – Make the sections in your resume clear by cutting each one off with bold page borders

 - Bold headings – Make sure that headings are bold and enlarged so that recruiters can easily jump to the information they need.